Liluah: Schools

 The Don Bosco High and Technical School Liluah or Don Bosco Liluah (abbreviated as DBL) which was established in the year 1937 as a Catholic institution by the Salesians of Don Bosco, along with the Agrasain Balika Siksha Sadan (ABSS) and the M.C.
-Kejriwal Vidyapeeth an institution run and operated by the MCKV group of Institutions, the group which also runs the MCKV Institute of Engineering are situated in Liluah.
+Kejriwal Vidyapeeth an institution run and operated by the MCKV Group of Institutions, the group which also runs the MCKV Institute of Engineering are situated in Liluah.
 Apart from these three schools, the Sohanlal Deoralia Balika Siksha Sadan, established in the year 1962 is one of the oldest girls educational institution in Howrah, with the medium of instruction there primarily being Hindi.
 Apart from these, the Sunrise Eng.
 Med.
-School, which was established in the year 1975, run and operated by the Sunrise Society, the I.P.
+School, which was established in the year 1975, run and operated by the Sunrise Education Society, the I.P.
 Memorial School and the Rosebud School, both established in 1967 are also some of the oldest institutions in Liluah.
 Sudhir Memorial Institute, Liluah (Howrah) (SMIL), Little Wits (Pre-Primary Segment of Sudhir Memorial Institute Liluah) established in 2011 is another reputed CBSE School, run and operated by S.N.R.MEMORIAL TRUST and it is a segment of SNR Public School.
 Other schools like the Agrasain Boys' School, Imperial City School, Vels Global School, Liluah (Howrah), the Bharatiya Higher School and the Gurukul School are all located within a radius of less than 2 kilometers within the 'Don Bosco Area' (Abhay Guha Road Commercial Area) of Eastern Liluah.
 The Florence Day School (Privately run), The Eastern Railway Hindi High School and the Eastern Railway Bengali High School are Central Government schools under the Ministry of Railways, affiliated to the CBSE, present in the Liluah Railway Colony.
 Apart from these, institutions like the Holy Family Convent School, Swaika Girls High School, Liluah T.R.G.R.
 Khemka High School, and the Bhattanagar Kulokamini Vidyamandir are located in western Liluah.
 Apart from these schools, the Mirpara Don Bosco Self Employment Research Institute (D.B.S.E.R.I) is also located in Western Liluah, which is an institution also run by the Salesians of DonBosco and it provides training in various Self-Employment skills to people.
 Other schools like the Belur Janta High School, the Belur Boys School, Belur Girls school and the Belur High School are located within half a kilometer off Liluah.
 Apart from that there are around a dozen more registered and unregistered primary schools in Liluah.